 If you’ve heard the phrase “No friends on a powder day,” you probably understand why it’s acceptable to selfishly scout out the freshies without regard for your buddies.
-Powder is a hot commodity within the boundaries of a ski resort.
-If you’re fed up of butting heads over fresh tracks, maybe it’s time to hit the backcountry and experience the timeless roots of boarding.
+The powder is a hot commodity within the ski area boundaries of a resort.
+If you’re fed up with butting heads over fresh tracks, maybe it’s time to hit the backcountry and experience the timeless roots of boarding.

 It doesn’t take an expert level snowboarder to ride in the backcountry, but it does require some expert level knowledge that is easily obtained!
 With apocalyptic lift lines and costly lift tickets, more riders are slapping on their skins to earn their lines the way nature intended.
 If you plan on getting out there this season, you must be prepared for dangerous situations and avalanche terrain.
 Here’s a quick breakdown for anybody looking to get started with backcountry touring: